Azure/azure-powershell/src/Network/resources/MissingCmdlets.md

 - #NO# Remove-AzApplicationGatewaySslPolicy
 - #NO# Remove-AzApplicationGatewayTrustedRootCertificate
 - #NO# Remove-AzDelegation
-- Remove-AzVirtualHubVnetConnection
+- #NO# Remove-AzVirtualHubVnetConnection
-- Remove-AzVirtualNetworkGatewayDefaultSite
+- #NO# Remove-AzVirtualNetworkGatewayDefaultSite
 - #NO# Remove-AzVpnClientIpsecParameter
-- Remove-AzVpnClientRevokedCertificate
+- #NO# Remove-AzVpnClientRevokedCertificate
-- Remove-AzVpnClientRootCertificate
+- #NO# Remove-AzVpnClientRootCertificate
-- Resize-AzVirtualNetworkGateway
+- #NO# Resize-AzVirtualNetworkGateway
 - #NO# Set-AzApplicationGatewayAuthenticationCertificate
 - #NO# Set-AzApplicationGatewayBackendAddressPool
 - #NO# Set-AzApplicationGatewayBackendHttpSettings